 Hole in the Wall

-Located in the hallway outside the Main Store, the “Hole in the Wall” is where textbook buyback and locker rentals occur.
-The buyback window is open all year, but does have extended hours during exams and at the start of term.
+Located in the hallway outside the Main Store, the “Hole in the Wall” is where our textbook buyback happens.
+The buyback window is open during exams and at the start of term.
 Please review the hours of operation prior to visiting.
 You can also confirm if we're buying back your book using our online quote tool.

 i>clicker / Clicker